-6. EU WORKING GROUP
+6. EU Working Group

-In 2024, the FEBA EU Working Group was composed of 30 Food Bank representatives from 22 FEBA Members -
+The year 2024 was marked by the European elections, changes in the European Commission and various national elections around Europe and the world.
+In 2024, the FEBA EU Working Group was composed of 30 Food Bank representatives from 22 FEBA Members - Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, and Spain.

-Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, and Spain.
 Since it was established in 2018, the working group has aimed to bring together the positions of FEBA and its members in one single voice and advocate for common interests at both the EU and international level.